Adelgau/Website/README.md

-# Mybettermotherfuckingwebsite
+# My bettermotherfuckingwebsite

+Inspired by the geniuses behind <a href="http://motherfuckingwebsite.com/">motherfuckingwebsite.com</a>

 The hacking project version January 2019
-Inspired by the geniuses behind <a href="http://motherfuckingwebsite.com/">motherfuckingwebsite.com</a>